Technologicat/unpythonic/README.md

   - [more-itertools: More routines for operating on iterables, beyond itertools.](https://github.com/erikrose/more-itertools)

+  - [boltons: Like builtins, but boltons.](https://github.com/mahmoud/boltons) Includes yet more itertools, and much more.

   - [toolz: A functional standard library for Python](https://github.com/pytoolz/toolz)

   - [funcy: A fancy and practical functional tools](https://github.com/suor/funcy/)